YourRoots by Genomelink

 Children(s): John Salmons

-The story of Hannah Bailey began in 1683 in Long Island City, Queens, New York, United States.
+In 1683, Hannah Bailey entered the world in Long Island City, Queens, New York, United States, born to Stephen Bayley And Abigail Cooper.
 Hannah Bailey married William Salmon, and had children including John M Salmons.
 Hannah Bailey passed away in 1750 in Long Island City, Queens, New York, United States.

 Find more search results for Hannah Bailey